Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Attenborough Nature Reserve, Nottinghamshire (December 2008)

 1.1.5 cm brown, moist, gelatinous.
 Solitary on dead twig.
-Awaiting
+Not identified

 Attenborough Village, Nottinghamshire (December 2008)